AythaE/TFM/doc/PaperList.md

 - [x] **BIR2014_1**: Meaning of citations, use of words in standard parts.
 Find interesting distribution of words
 - [x] **BIR2014_5**: iSearch analysis.
 Extract connection between citation based and topic relevance rankings checking if this collection is suitable to perform these kind of analysis
 - [x] **BIR2015_1**: Potentiality of interdisciplinary research between IR and bibliomerics.
 Ask several research questions summarizing other investigations in between of this disciplines.
-- [ ] **BIR2015_4**: bibliometric-enhanced search features based on Marcia Bates model with 2 specific examples.
+- [x] **BIR2015_4**: bibliometric-enhanced search features based on Marcia Bates model with 2 specific examples.
-- [ ] **BIR2016_5**: Bibliometrics data management and consultation tool.
-Could generate reports on different levels and could be use to study an author or institution.
-Different indicators
-- [ ] **BIR2014_2**: use citations a mechanism for systematic IR of scientific literature.
+- [x] **BIR2014_2**: use citations a mechanism for systematic IR of scientific literature.
 Helpful in situations in which one needs a comprehensive overview of a research topic.
-- [ ] **BIR2015_2**: How to handle citations info to improve retrieval effectiveness.
-Citation context.
 - [ ] **BIR2014_4**: Use citation and co-citation as previous probabilities for relevancy.
 Measures: citation count, PageRank & co-citation clustering.
 Very query-dependent, suggestion to improve using this citation info & content features
+- [ ] **BIR2015_2**: How to handle citations info to improve retrieval effectiveness.
+Citation context.
+- [ ] **BIR2016_5**: Bibliometrics data management and consultation tool.
+Could generate reports on different levels and could be use to study an author or institution.
+Different indicators.
 - [ ] **BIR2015_4**: experimental comparison of a scholary article recommendation system.
 Methods usage-based. co-download and citation-based.
 - [ ] **BIR2017_11**: how to improve scientific recommender systems using bibliometry Measures.
 - [ ] **BIR2017_6**: Computation of interdisciplinarity of scholary objects as articles.
 3 src: author network, citation network and actual text.